Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the LibSass version 3.6.2;
-   2. Enabled a SourceLink in NuGet package.
+   An attempt was made to prevent occurrence of the access violation exception in the `PtrToString` method.

    ============
    PROJECT SITE